emmenko/react-playground/examples/react/README.md

-A simple React component rendering a Customer list
+A simple React component rendering a FriendsList